Analyzing DraftKings (DKNG) & The Competition

 |2.58

-DraftKings presently has a consensus price target of $68.46, indicating a potential upside of 23.80%.
-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 4.56%.
-Given DraftKings’ stronger consensus rating and higher probable upside, equities research analysts clearly believe DraftKings is more favorable than its rivals.
+DraftKings presently has a consensus price target of $68.46, indicating a potential upside of 28.84%.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 6.52%.
+Given DraftKings’ stronger consensus rating and higher possible upside, research analysts clearly believe DraftKings is more favorable than its rivals.

 |DraftKings